AC - Non-Discrimination and Civil Rights Notice to Students, Parents and Employees

 - Initiate a process of reviewing policies and practices of the school system in order to achieve to the greatest extent possible the objectives of this statement.

-The Committee's policy of nondiscrimination will extend to students, staff, the general public, and individuals with whom it does business; No person shall be excluded from or discriminated against in admission to a public school of any town or in obtaining the advantages, privileges, and courses of study of such public school on account of race, color, religion, national origin, sex, age, sexual orientation, gender identity, ancestry, athletic performance, homelessness, socioeconomic status, disability, pregnancy or pregnancy related condition, academic performance, or proficiency in the English language.
-If someone has a complaint or feels that they have been discriminated against and or witnessed discrimination based race, color, religion, national origin, sex, age, sexual orientation, gender identity, ancestry, athletic performance, homelessness, socioeconomic status, disability, pregnancy or pregnancy related condition, academic performance, or proficiency in the English language, a complaint must be registered with the Title IX compliance officer.
+The Committee's policy of nondiscrimination will extend to students, staff, the general public, and individuals with whom it does business; No person shall be excluded from or discriminated against in admission to a public school of any town or in obtaining the advantages, privileges, and courses of study of such public school on account of race, traits historically associated with race, color, religion, national origin, sex, age, sexual orientation, gender identity, ancestry, athletic performance, homelessness, socioeconomic status, disability, pregnancy or pregnancy related condition, academic performance, or proficiency in the English language.
+If someone has a complaint or feels that they have been discriminated against and or witnessed discrimination based race, traits historically associated with race, color, religion, national origin, sex, age, sexual orientation, gender identity, ancestry, athletic performance, homelessness, socioeconomic status, disability, pregnancy or pregnancy related condition, academic performance, or proficiency in the English language, a complaint must be registered with the Title IX compliance officer.
+The Hopkinton School Committee takes allegations of discrimination, including harassment and retaliation, seriously.
+The District will respond promptly and equitably to all complaints or reports that a violation of this policy has occurred.
+Where a violation is found the Hopkinton Public Schools will take appropriate disciplinary and corrective action to eliminate the conduct and prevent its reoccurrence.

 Designation of Civil Rights Administration